 Patients will be on campus in the facility for 6 to 8 hours during the day but go home at night in a partial hospitalization program (PHP).
 This program will benefit patients who need intensive treatment but have access to a stable living situation.
 This is typically the best fit for patients who are married or have families.

 Patients will be on campus for 10 to 20 hours throughout the week and live at home in an outpatient treatment program.
 This program will benefit patients who have a moderate substance misuse problem, patients who have a lot of family or work commitments and patients who have already completed inpatient or partial hospitalization programs.

-In Mesa, Arizona, there are multiple choices for rehabilitation centers, but many patients also consider seeking treatment outside of their homes.
+In Mesa there are multiple choices for rehabilitation centers, but many patients also consider seeking treatment outside of their homes.
 A lot of patients will find it beneficial to seek treatment outside of their home towns or even the state.
-Visiting a national treatment center like The Recovery Village may allow more room for healing that will lead to long-term recovery.
+Visiting a national treatment center may allow more room for healing that will lead to long-term recovery.